Explicit Brauer-Manin obstructions on plane quartics: Computing the index of a plane quartic

 \subsubsection{Local index $4$}

-In the database of plane quartic curves over $\Q$ described in~\cite{QL} there is just one curve with max local index $4$ (hence also global index $4$).
-This is the curve of discriminant 2201024.
+In the database of plane quartic curves over $\Q$ described in~\cite{QL} there is just one curve with maximum local index $4$ (hence also global index $4$).
+This is the curve of discriminant $2201024$ given by the vanishing of

 There is a unique prime ($v = 2$) where the local index is $4$, hence this curve is `odd' in the sense of \cite{PoonenStoll}, meaning that $\Pic^2_X$ represents a nontrivial element in the Tate-Shafarevich group of its Jacobian and this group has odd $2$-rank.